vhendrix2983/DS2020_finalProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-This graph displays the daily tornado count throughout the year, limited to the El Nino phase.
-Tornado activity shows a sharp peak in April and May, with relatively little activity before or after.
-Compared to the overall seasonal tornado peak from April to June, El Niño years exhibit a noticeably shorter and more concentrated peak period.
+This graph displays the daily tornado count throughout the year, limited to the El Nino phase, showing that tornado activity peaks in April and May, with relatively little activity before or after.
+El Nino years exhibit a noticeably shorter and more concentrated peak period compared to the overall seasonal tornado peak from April to June.

 ``` r
 masterData |>